Pulivendula

 It is located in Pulivendula mandal and is the headquarters of the Pulivendala revenue division.
+It is located near Kadiri which is around 40 km away.

 Geography

 Pulivendula is located at meridian coordinates 14.4167°N 78.2333°E. It has an average elevation of 272 meters (895 feet).

 Economy

 Uranium mining

 On 23 August 2007, the Cabinet Committee on Economic Affairs (CCEA) approved the establishment of a uranium mine and processing plant at Mabbuchintalapalli-Tummalapalle, about 15 km south of Pulivendula, at a total cost of 11.06 billion rupees ($269.9 million).
 The plant was established by the Uranium Corporation of India.
 The cornerstone was laid on 20 November 2007, by Y. S. Rajasekhara Reddy, Chief Minister of Andhra Pradesh.